 Thought Leader Summits

-API convenes focused, diverse groups of people to bring clarity to important issues in journalism.
-Our first summit focused on sponsored content and native advertising as a new business model.
+API also convenes diverse groups of people to bring clarity to important issues in journalism.
+Recent summits focused on distributed content and product management in news.